 Visa Gift Cards

-Visa Gift Cards (VGC) are both a method of liquidation and a manufactured spending opportunity, depending on how you go about the process.
-They are far more valuable than Amex gift cards because VGC will have a pin, and can be used as debit (which allows many additional liquidation methods, see below).
+Visa Gift Cards (VGCs) are far more valuable than Amex gift cards because VGCs will have a pin, and can be used as debit (which allows many additional liquidation methods, see below).

-VGC are not free to purchase.
+VGCs are not free to purchase.
 However you buy them, you will pay an upfront fee.
 Most of the time, this falls right around the 1% mark.
-This is why people choose to first buy Amex gift cards.
-It helps offset the cost.
+The cash value of the miles earned should far outweigh the cost of VGCs, depending on how you value the points/miles.

 How to Purchase VGC